Hosted by site sponsor WebMate.

 To help you determine whether or not one of the Apple Silicon iMac models is the best Mac for you, an objective, quick-to-read "pros and cons" can be ideal.

-This Q&A addresses both the original iMac "M1" 8 CPU/7 GPU/2 USB-C Shaped Ports (2021) and iMac "M1" 8 CPU/8 GPU/4 USB-C Shaped Ports (2021) for those considering one on the used market as well as the current models -- the iMac "M3" 8 CPU/8 GPU/2 Ports 24" (2023) and iMac "M3" 8 CPU/10 GPU/4 Ports 24" (2023) -- for someone considering a new one.
+This Q&A includes the original iMac "M1" 8 CPU/7 GPU/2 Ports (2021) and iMac "M1" 8 CPU/8 GPU/4 Ports (2021) and the iMac "M3" 8 CPU/8 GPU/2 Ports 24" (2023) and iMac "M3" 8 CPU/10 GPU/4 Ports 24" (2023) -- for someone considering a used model.

 Apple iMac M1 2021

-For those who like a quick "run down," the following can be everything you need to decide:
+For those who like a quick "run down," though, the following can be everything you need to decide:

 Pros: